aymanxdev/simple-python-projects/README.md

    <h3 align="center">Simple Python Projects to Get You Started 👨‍💻 </h3>

   <p align="center">
     Part of brilliant yet easy to understand programs.
-This collection is meant to get one started as it is completely a great way to brush up on coding skills and algorithms.
+This collection is meant to get one started as it is completely a great way to learn or brush up on coding skills and algorithms.

 </p>